 (2) In subsection (1), relevant date means the date on which the new credit contract is entered into or, if that credit contract is entered into by the acceptance by the credit provider of an offer made by the debtor, the date on which the offer is made.

-70. Variation of credit sale contracts and loan contracts
+70. Varying credit sale contracts and loan contracts

 (1) The credit provider and the debtor under a credit sale contract or a loan contract may agree to vary the terms of the contract in relation to, or to payment of, the amount owing under the contract if —